lekhrajdinkar/data-engineer/docs/01_pyspark/index.md

 ---
 ## Spark History Server
-- may be need to need ENV VAR again :point_left:
+- may be need to need ENV VAR again ⬅️
 - Spark UI becomes unavailable after the Spark session stops because it is tied to the lifecycle of the session
 - persist the Spark application event data and access it later for debugging or analysis.
 - Configure Spark to log events to a director or s3: